ganoush/watermarkTest/README.md

   /api/status/{ticket} - GET  => This method returns the submitted job status for the given ticket /api/getDoc/{ticket} - GET  =>This method returns the document, which is of type Document, if the job to set watermark is Finished

+  Uses the Spring @Scheduler to trigger a task that watermarks the documents.
+This mimics a Job Uses ConcurrentHashmap as datastorage instead of an actual database.